 You can listen to Abenaa Akuamoa-Boateng, Director of Women’s Health to Wealth, explain how SoCCs are used in her Ghana projects here!

-SoCCs is a bottom-up initiative, giving power and the freedom of choice to communities so that they are stakeholders in their success.
+SoCCs are a bottom-up initiative, giving power and the freedom of choice to communities so that they are stakeholders in their success.
 Implementation of SoCCs entails drawing up earning and redemption menus, highlighting tasks that the communities or individuals could perform to earn SoCCs and items that they require on redemption.
 SoCCs Earning Menus include items such as getting children vaccinated, sending children, especially daughters, to high school, waste management, providing child care or senior care, planting trees, and paving streets.
 SoCCs Redemption Menus include items such as school fees skill training classes, home repairs, and telephone talk time.

 Synechron (Mumbai): Synechron Technologies has developed the SoCCMarket online platform for Asia Initiatives as part of their corporate social responsibility initiative.